 Drinking heavily may result in:

 The social effects of alcohol use should not be ignored.
 The impact on relationships, families and within society in general is tremendous.

 Some of the common social effects of alcohol use include:

 Most people drink because of the positive effects of alcohol.
 It helps them loosen up and feel relaxed.
 However, there are some negative short-term effects too.
 These can include:

 The longer someone drinks, the more devastating it is.
 Heavy consumption should not be done long-term.
 When it is, it can result in:

 People who drink heavily should seriously consider stopping.
 However, it's not always easy to quit using alcohol.
-Here at The Evergreen at Northpoint, we deal with this challenge all the time.
+Here at Northpoint Evergreen Bellevue, we deal with this challenge all the time.

 It might be tempting for you to just quit drinking.
 However, this could cause problems for you as well.
 If your heavy drinking has progressed to alcoholism, you may go through withdrawal.
 Symptoms like delirium tremens can be fatal if they aren't treated promptly and correctly.

 What's more, consuming heavily has taken a big toll on you, both physically and mentally.
 It helps to have the support of others while you go through this trying time.
 Talking with a counselor and working in a group setting can be so beneficial to recovering alcoholics and heavy drinkers.